 The bottom line is: make sure your homepage predominantly assumes everybody is a new customer.
-Clearly show the brans that you sell so that people who have never shopped with you instantly know what you are about.
-Show best sellers, a welcome video and introduce people to your business culture – make them feel comfortable, as though they’ve arrived home.
+Clearly show the brands that you sell so that people who have never shopped with you instantly know what you are about.
+Show bestsellers, a welcome video and introduce people to your business culture – make them feel comfortable, as though they’ve arrived home.

-If you know that the person visiting your website is already a customer, why not display products that they have purchased before?
+If you know that the person visiting your website is already a customer, display products that they have purchased before.
 That way, customers can enjoy a pain-free experience when returning to your store to buy their favourite product.

-So: differentiate between your new customers and existing customers, wherever you can, on your homepage.
-That is where ecommerce is going, that is where you should be looking to invest your money where tech is concerned.
-Think about creating a tailored, personalised experience and don’t leave this to your web designer!
-You will need to give heaps of direction, as an ecommerce business owner.
+Differentiate between your new customers and existing customers, wherever you can, on your homepage.
+That is where eCommerce is going, that is where you should be looking to invest your money where tech is concerned.
+Think about creating a tailored, personalised experience but don’t leave this to your web designer!
+As an eCommerce business owner you'll need to give them direction.